sphinx-doc/sphinx/Doc-3k/library/xml.dom.rst

 and OMG IDL.
 The Python mapping defined here is based in large part on the IDL version of the specification, but strict compliance is not required (though implementations are free to support the strict mapping from IDL).
-See section :ref:`dom-conformance`, "Conformance," for a detailed discussion of mapping requirements.
+See section :ref:`dom-conformance` for a detailed discussion of mapping requirements.

 .. seealso::